 Harry Potter and the Cursed Child is now playing at the Princess Theatre, Melbourne.
-Check daily for last minute availability.

 Based on an original new story by J.K.
 Rowling, Jack Thorne and John Tiffany, Harry Potter and the Cursed Child is a new play by Jack Thorne.
 It is the eighth story in the Harry Potter series and the first official Harry Potter story to be presented on stage.